parkertackley/physics-engine/README.md

 # physics-engine
-Implementation of Ian Millington's Cyclone Engine
+My own implementation of a physics engine.
+Using Ian Millington's Cyclone engine for reference.